BboyAwey/ajax-manager/README.md

 ## `Data`

-All the `data` field in those 3 configs will merge into an object(Just like `Object.assign(ajaxManagerConfigData, modelDifinitionConfigData, apiCallingConfigData)`) insteadof cover one by one.
+All the `data` field in those 3 configs will merge into an object(Just like `Object.assign(globalConfigData, modelConfigData, apiCallingConfigData)`) insteadof cover one by one.

 ```javascript
 var userModels = {